ftchen93/ftchen93.github.io/content/posts/my-first-post.md

 8. Again, follow if you wish to host your blog on Github
     ```
     git add .
-    it commit -m "my first commit"
+    git commit -m "my first commit"
     git remote add origin https://github.com/ftchen93/ftchen93.github.io.git
     git push origin master
     ```

 9. You're all set.
-After all those comand, you should able to view your blog on Github(or local).
+After all those command, you should able to view your blog on Github(or local).
 For example, my blog URL as follow

     ```https://ftchen93.github.io```